INHOPE - Association of Internet Hotline Providers | INHOPE Global CSAM Legislative Overview 2024

 Access the Full Report

-Access the Executive Summary here
+Access the Spanish Executive Summary

 We would like to thank all member hotlines, the Lanzarote Committee and Lanzarote State Parties for their support and invaluable input in the creation of the second edition of the Global Legislative Overview of CSAM.
 We also wish to express our deep gratitude to the European Commission and the Council of Europe for the funding of this report.